 1. Lots of Pockets

 Choose a bag with lots of pockets.
 The Outbreaker Laptop Backpack has the most organizational pockets.
-The Seout Laptop Backpack has a balance of ample open space and some organizational pockets.
-If you don’t need to take your laptop, then either the Outbreaker or Setout daypack will provide a flexible packing space and are equally great for short trips — they have outside pockets, a smaller zip-up pouch to keep track of wallets and keys, and fit a surprising amount of stuff in them.
+If you don’t need to take your laptop, then the Outbreaker Daypack will provide a flexible packing space and is equally great for short trips.

 Whichever bag you choose, multiple pockets will help you stay better organized.

 2. Organize Your Clothes

 If you carelessly stuff everything into your daypack, it’ll be harder to find certain things — especially since a daypack doesn’t open the way a duffle bag would.
 Personally, I like to roll my clothes and pack them standing up, from side to side in a packing cube.
 Then, I’ll put a small packing cube with my underwear in it and a toiletries bag on top.
 This way, nothing’s lost at the bottom.

 All other small essentials, like keys, wallet, phone, and my foldable water bottle go in the small zipper pouch.
 Airplane snacks get shoved in to the water bottle pockets, within easy reach.

 3. Split Shareable Items